 Built on a 17th century colonial hacienda, along the tranquil banks of the Vilcanota River, the Aranwa Sacred Valley Hotel & Wellness is the picture-perfect place for a countryside retreat.
 The hotel showcases a fusion of minimalist and colonial style rooms and buildings, all surrounded by sweeping views of the breathtakingly beautiful Sacred Valley.

-Casa Andina Private Collection Valle Sagrado
+Casa Andina Premium Valle Sagrado

 5to Paradero Yanahuara, Sacred Valley

-A prominent member of the Casa Andina chain, the Private Collection is a luxurious hotel, comfortably nestled in the heart of the Sacred Valley only 10 minutes from the ruins of Ollantaytambo.
+A prominent member of the Casa Andina chain, the Premium Collection is a luxurious hotel, comfortably nestled in the heart of the Sacred Valley only 10 minutes from the ruins of Ollantaytambo.
 Combining relaxation in its luxurious spa with sports activities such as bike riding or hiking, this excellent and all-encompassing hotel has something to suit everyone’s taste.
 The hotel also features a delicious restaurant, playgrounds, a jewelry store, and an on-site observatory allowing guests to admire the beautiful star-filled Andean sky.

 Ollantaytambo Train Station